weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/index.md

 ## How do I enable replication in Weaviate?

 See the [Replication Usage page](/developers/weaviate/configuration/replication.md).
 You can enable replication at the class level in the data schema of your Weaviate instance.
-During querying, you can specify the consistency level.
+During querying, you can specify the desired consistency level.

 ## Roadmap

 * v1.17 (12/2022)
   * Leaderless Replication
   * Tunable Read Consistency for Get-by-ID requests
-* v1.18 (02/2022)
+* v1.18 (02/2023)
   * Tunable Write Consistency
   * Tunable Read Consistency for all requests
   * Repairs (Read-Repairs or Background/Async Repairs)